Josiah-Kitchin/CodeBounty/README.md

 # Slide

+By Hai Le, Josiah Kitchin, Miro Garcia
+Computer Science students a the University of Oregon

-A dating app written with react native
+A mobile dating app written with React Native on the Expo framework